hanzheteng/tx19-robotics/docs/pubsub.rst

 Writing the Publisher Node
 --------------------------

-Change directory into the beginner_tutorials package
+Change directory into the techx2019 package

 .. code:: bash